affanhilmy/classification-spotify-music-mood/README.md

 ```

 Then create database named 'mood_music' and add the dataset.sql file to your database.
-To start the backend open terminal and execute the following commands in sequence
+To start the backend open terminal and execute the following these commands in sequence

 ```js
 1. cd src/backend